octokit/plugin-rest-endpoint-methods.js/docs/search/repos.md

 When searching for repositories, you can get text match metadata for the **name** and **description** fields when you pass the `text-match` media type.
 For more details about how to receive highlighted search results, see [Text match metadata](https://developer.github.com/v3/search/#text-match-metadata).

-Suppose you want to search for popular Tetris repositories written in Assembly.
-Your query might look like this.
+For example, if you want to search for popular Tetris repositories written in assembly code, your query might look like this:

-You can search for multiple topics by adding more `topic:` instances, and including the `mercy-preview` header.
-For example:
+`q=tetris+language:assembly&sort=stars&order=desc`

-In this request, we're searching for repositories with the word `tetris` in the name, the description, or the README.
-We're limiting the results to only find repositories where the primary language is Assembly.
-We're sorting by stars in descending order, so that the most popular repositories appear first in the search results.
+This query searches for repositories with the word `tetris` in the name, the description, or the README.
+The results are limited to repositories where the primary language is assembly.
+The results are sorted by stars in descending order, so that the most popular repositories appear first in the search results.

+When you include the `mercy` preview header, you can also search for multiple topics by adding more `topic:` instances.
+For example, your query might look like this:

+`q=topic:ruby+topic:rails`

 ```js
 octokit.search.repos({